 Features in the latest release include color customization, line rewrapping, paste confirmation, drag and drop multiple sessions, session management, encryption enhancements, and a recent session list.

 If you don’t need to manage a session you can use the quick connect option, no configuration is required.

 Although it has similar features to other programs it is still a popular choice by system admins.

 mRemoteNG is another SSH client that supports multiple protocols and handles connection details.

-It supports the following protocls: RDP, VNC, ICA, SSH, telnet, http/https, rlogin and raw sockets.
+It supports the following protocols: RDP, VNC, ICA, SSH, telnet, http/https, rlogin, and raw sockets.

 mRemoteNG is not loaded with a lot of bells and whistles, it’s a very basic connection manager that works very well.

 MobaXterm provides support for SSH, telnet, Rlogin, RDP, VNC, XDMCP, FTP, and SFTP.